- Retail and distribution

-- Cannabis legalization
+- Cannabis legalization in the Yukon

 - Consumption, possession and cultivation

-- Talk to youth about using cannabis
+- Talking to youth about using cannabis

 - Drug-impaired driving and road safety